rajalakshmi-s20/rajalakshmi-s20/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; Studying M.E.
-Computer Science and Engineering in Madras Institute of Technology, Anna University.
+- 🎓 &nbsp; Pursuing M.E. in Computer Science and Engineering at Madras Institute of Technology, Anna University (2024–2026)
-- ✍️ &nbsp; Completed B.E.
-Computer Science and Engineering in Velammal Engineering College in 2024.
+- ✍️ &nbsp; Completed B.E. in Computer Science and Engineering from Velammal Engineering College (2020–2024)
-- 💼 &nbsp; Working as a Freelance Full Stack Developer.
+- 💼 &nbsp; Part-time Research Intern at the 6G Ubiquitous Connectivity Lab under the NGNLab, Madras Institute of Technology
-- 🤔 &nbsp; Exploring new technologies and developing software solutions.
+- 🤔 &nbsp; Exploring emerging technologies and designing innovative software solutions
+- 💻 &nbsp; Active in competitive coding platforms like HackerRank, LeetCode and CodeChef
+- 🔬 &nbsp; Researching Ultra-Reliable Low-Latency Communication (URLLC) in 5G, Beyond 5G and 6G networks
-- 🌱 &nbsp; Learning more about Cloud Computing, Blockchain and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Cloud Computing, Blockchain and Artificial Intelligence

 <h3> 🛠 &nbsp;Tech Stack</h3>